 Use the trainee channel for organisation and non-class related discussion

-Start calls in the channel so that other students can join you.
+Start calls in the channel so that other trainees can join you.

 Ensure that it is titled with clear description of what are you working on